-The rugged allure of the West Fork Foss Lakes Trail and the pristine beauty of Big Heart Lake make backpacking in this corner of Washington an adventure worth pursuing.
-Nestled within the Mount Baker-Snoqualmie National Forest, the West Fork Foss Trail offers a captivating journey through alpine splendor, enchanting waterfalls, and breathtaking vistas.
+The rugged allure of the West Fork Foss Lakes Trail and the pristine beauty of Big Heart Lake make backpacking in this corner of Washington State an adventure worth pursuing.
+The West Fork Foss Trail is located within the Mount Baker-Snoqualmie National Forest and offers a captivating journey through alpine splendor, enchanting waterfalls, and breathtaking views.
 As a passionate Pacific Northwest hiker, I can confidently say that the West Fork Foss Trail is among the most remarkable trails I have ever hiked.

-In this guide, we will delve into how to access the wonders of this trail, with a particular focus on the mesmerizing Big Heart Lake.
-Get ready to discover an outdoor paradise that will leave you in awe at every step.
+In this guide, we will delve into how to access the wonders of this trail, with a particular focus on Big Heart Lake.
+If that sounds good to you, let’s get into it!

 Length: 14.6 miles